Kannikadass William Antony

-Kannikadass Antony William is an Indian Catholic bishop who became the Bishop of Mysore on January 26, 2017.
-He succeeded Bishop Thomas Vazhapilly, who retired after reaching the canonical age of retirement.
+Kannikadass William Antony (born 27 February 1965) is an Indian Roman Catholic prelate, who is currently bishop emeritus of Mysore.

 Early life

 Msgr.
-William was born on February 27, 1965, in Pollibetta, Mysore.
+Antony was born on 27 February 1965 in Pollibetta, Mysore.
 He was the only son of M. G. Antony and J. Philomena.
 He completed his primary and secondary education at Good Shepherd School, St. Mary’s School, and St. Philomena’s High School, all located in Mysore.

 After completing his secondary education, he entered St. Mary’s Minor Seminary in Bannimantap, Mysore, and simultaneously enrolled at St. Philomena’s College in Mysore.
-Later, he completed his Bachelor's degree in Philosophy and a year of Regency at St. Antony’s Shrine Dornahalli, K. R. Nagar before moving to St. Peter’s Pontifical Seminary in Bangalore to pursue his theological studies.
+Later, he completed his bachelor's degree in Philosophy and a year of Regency at St. Antony’s Shrine Dornahalli, K. R. Nagar before moving to St. Peter’s Pontifical Seminary in Bangalore to pursue his theological studies.

-He completed his Master’s degree in Canon Law from St. Peter’s Pontifical Institute in Bangalore and also acquired a Bachelor's degree in Education and a Master's degree in Christianity from the University of Mysore.
+He completed his master’s degree in Canon Law from St. Peter’s Pontifical Institute in Bangalore and also acquired a bachelor's degree in Education and a master's degree in Christianity from the University of Mysore.

 Priesthood

-In 1992, Msgr.
-William was ordained as a deacon by Msgr.
-Francis Michelappa, the then Bishop of Mysore, and a year later, on May 18, 1993, he was ordained as a priest for the Diocese of Mysore by Msgr.
-Ignatius Pinto, the Archbishop Emeritus of Bangalore and the then Bishop of Shimoga.
+In 1992, Antony was ordained as a deacon by Francis Michelappa, the then Bishop of Mysore, and a year later, on 18 May 1993, he was ordained as a priest for the Diocese of Mysore by Ignatius Pinto, the Archbishop Emeritus of Bangalore and the then Bishop of Shimoga.

 Episcopate

-Msgr.
-William was appointed as the Bishop of Mysore on January 26, 2017.
-He received his Episcopal Ordination and was installed on Monday, February 27, 2017, at the Cathedral of St. Joseph and St. Philomena, Mysuru.
+Fr.
+Antony was appointed as the Bishop of Mysore on 26 January 2017.
+He succeeded Bishop Thomas Vazhapilly, who retired after reaching the canonical age of retirement.
+He received his episcopal consecration and was installed on Monday, 27 February 2017 at the Cathedral of St. Joseph and St. Philomena, Mysuru.
 He has also been actively involved in the education sector, particularly in the development of schools and colleges.

-On 7 January 2023, Msgr.
-William took a period of absence from the Diocese of Mysore.
+On 7 January 2023, bishop Antony took a period of absence from the Diocese of Mysore.
 It was announced that the Archbishop Emeritus of Bangalore, Bernard Moras was appointed as Apostolic Administrator of the Diocese of Mysore by the Vatican Dicastery for Evangelization.
-Msgr.
-Moras will oversee the diocese until a new bishop is appointed.
+Archbishop Moras will oversee the diocese until a new bishop is appointed.